Achintxv/Pet-rescue/README.md

 # 🐾 Pawfect Rescue - A Pet Adoption Platform

 ## 📌 Project Overview
-Pawfect Rescue is a pet adoption website inspired by [PetRescue](https://www.petrescue.com.au/).
+Pawfect Rescue is a pet adoption website.
 It helps connect rescue animals with potential adopters by providing an interactive, user-friendly platform to browse pets, learn about adoption, and support the cause.

 ## 🚀 Features
 ### 🏡 Adoption Features